duffqiu/centos-vagrant/README.md

 kubectl cluster-info
 ```

-and then access dashboard via https
+and then access dashboard via https from host

 #### Rebuild the cluster